alan-turing-institute/data-safe-haven/docs/source/management/index.md

 $ dsh sre teardown YOUR_SRE_NAME
 ```

-::::{danger} Tearing down an SRE is destructive and irreversible
+::::{admonition} Tearing down an SRE is destructive and irreversible
+:class: danger
 Running `dsh sre teardown` will destroy **all** resources deployed within the SRE.
 Ensure that any desired outputs have been extracted before deleting the SRE.
 **All** data remaining on the SRE will be deleted.